-This CoPHIA will come into force on [insert date] and supports the Council's 'Highway Asset Management Plan 2015-2021' (HAMP).
+This CoPHIA will come into force on 01 October 2018 and supports the Council's 'Highway Asset Management Plan 2015-2021' (HAMP).
 It also takes account of further advice from:

-- Gallagher Bassett International Limited (Insurers); - The Council's Legal Services, Corporate Risk Manager and Insurance and Risk Manager: - Kennedys Law (Solicitors) and Plexus (Solicitors).
+- Gallagher Bassett International Limited (Insurers); - The Council's Legal Services, Corporate Risk Manager and Insurance and Risk Manager; - Kennedys Law (Solicitors) and Plexus (Solicitors).